novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-75.md

 "Now you're openly interfering in management."

 "Please take it as sincere advice.
-You said you hate being second, so please be number one in the server area."
+You said you hate being second, so please be number one in the server manfacturing field."

 "My, you sure have a way with words."

 Though he seemed incredulous, Kim Tae-hyun was actually taking Lee Hyun-woo's advice to heart.

-After all, what he said made perfect sense.
+After all, what he heard made perfect sense.

-Then he looked at his silent brother and asked curiously.
+Then he looked at his sister who is silent the whole time and asked curiously.

 "Why aren't you saying anything?"